 AntioxidantAntioxidants may neutralize the effects of free radicals (oxidants), which many scientists believe can be a cause of cell damage.
-Examples of antioxidant nutrients include vitamins C and E and vitamin A as Beta-Carotene.
+Examples of antioxidant nutrients include Vitamins A, C, E, Zinc, Manganese, Copper and Selenium.

-BiotinBiotin is important for cell growth and the metabolism of fats, sugar and some amino acids.
-It helps to release energy from carbohydrates.
+BiotinBiotin is important for carbohydrate, fat, and protein metabolism.
 Good sources of biotin include: eggs, liver, yeast breads and cereals.

 BoronBoron is a mineral present in the diet and in the human body in trace amounts.
-Boron may promote bone and joint health, particularly in women.
 Sources of boron include: raisins, peanuts, juices, fruits (other than citrus), leafy vegetables, legumes and nuts.

 ChlorideChloride is a mineral generally consumed as sodium chloride or table salt.
 There is a high correlation between the sodium and chloride contents of the diet.
 Chloride serves as an electrolyte helping to preserve the fluids in our body and plays an important role in nerve function.
 Good sources of chloride include: table salt, chlorinated water, some fruits and vegetables.

-ChromiumChromium, in combination with B-vitamins, helps the body regulate fuel stores for energy.
+ChromiumChromium is important for normal insulin action and glucose metabolism.
 Good sources of chromium include: meat, eggs, whole-grain products and cheese.

-Daily ValueDaily value is used on labels to indicate the percent of the recommended daily amount of each nutrient that a serving of a food or vitamin/ mineral supplement provides.
-DV has replaced the use of US RDA (United States recommended daily allowance) on labels.
+Daily ValueDaily value (DV) is used on labels to indicate the percent of the recommended daily amount of each nutrient that a serving of a food or vitamin/ mineral supplement provides.

-Folic AcidFolic acid is essential for the manufacture of DNA, the substances necessary for cell reproduction.
-It also promotes normal red-blood cell formation.
-An adequate intake of folic acid is important to reduce the risk of certain birth defects.
+Folic AcidFolic acid is required for DNA synthesis and involved in metabolisum of homocysteine.
+An adequate intake of folic acid is important to reduce the risk of neural tube defects in women of childbearing age.
 Good sources of folic acid include: leafy vegetables, some fruits, legumes, liver, yeast breads, wheat germ, and vegetable oils such as soybean, corn, cottonseed, and safflower.

-IodineIodine, best known for keeping the thyroid gland healthy, also helps metabolize fat and aids physical and mental development.
+IodineIodine is essential for normal thyroid function.
 Good sources of iodine include: iodized salt and saltwater fish.

-IronAs blood passes through the tiny air sacs in the lungs, oxygen attaches itself to the iron in the blood and is carried to all parts of the body.
+IronIron is important for the transport of oxygen to tissues throughout the body for metabolism.
 In general, pre-menopausal women need more iron than men do, because menstruation depletes the body of iron.
 Good sources of iron include: meat, raisins, green leafy vegetables and nuts.